learning-zone/css-basics/notes/css.md

 ---

-#### Enlist image types used in web, their properties and usage
+#### Q. Enlist image types used in web, their properties and usage

 ---

-#### Which property is used to change the face of a font?
+#### Q. Which property is used to change the face of a font?
 * The font-family property is used to change the face of a font.

 ---

-#### Which property is used to make a font italic or oblique?
+#### Q. Which property is used to make a font italic or oblique?
 * The font-style property is used to make a font italic or oblique.

 ---

-#### Which property is used to create a small-caps effect?
+#### Q. Which property is used to create a small-caps effect?
 * The font-variant property is used to create a small-caps effect.

 ---

-#### Which property is used to increase or decrease how bold or light a font appears?
+#### Q. Which property is used to increase or decrease how bold or light a font appears?
 * The font-weight property is used to increase or decrease how bold or light a font appears.

 ---

-#### Which property is used to add or subtract space between the letters that make up a word?
+#### Q. Which property is used to add or subtract space between the letters that make up a word?
 * The letter-spacing property is used to add or subtract space between the letters that make up a word.

 ---

-#### Which property is used to add or subtract space between the words of a sentence?
+#### Q. Which property is used to add or subtract space between the words of a sentence?
 * The word-spacing property is used to add or subtract space between the words of a sentence.

 ---

-#### Which property is used to indent the text of a paragraph?
+#### Q. Which property is used to indent the text of a paragraph?
 * The text-indent property is used to indent the text of a paragraph.

 ---

-#### Which property is used to align the text of a document?
+#### Q. Which property is used to align the text of a document?
 * The text-align property is used to align the text of a document.

 * ```text-align: center``` will do the horizontal alignment but vertical-align: middle will not work here. there are couple of different ways to solve this problem and one of them are positioning.
 You make the parent as relative position and child as absolute positioning.
 And then define all position parameter as sero and width 50% and height 30% (sounds messy look at the example and read ref)